Richard M. Givan

-Richard M. Givan (1921–2009) served as the 96th Justice of the Indiana Supreme Court from January 6, 1969 until his retirement December 31, 1994.
+Richard Martin Givan (June 7, 1921 – July 22, 2009) served as the 96th Justice of the Indiana Supreme Court from January 6, 1969, until his retirement December 31, 1994.
 He served as chief justice from 1974 until March 1987.

 Early life

-Givan was born June 7, 1921 in Indianapolis.
+Givan was born June 7, 1921, in Indianapolis.
 He graduated from Decatur Central High School in Indianapolis in 1939.
 He received an LL.B. from Indiana University in 1951, and was admitted to the Indiana bar in 1952.

 While he was a law student, he was assistant librarian for the Indiana Supreme Court in 1949, and then became a research assistant for the Indiana Supreme Court.
 He was appointed deputy public defender of Indiana after graduation from law school and served in that post until 1954.

 Career

 From 1954 to 1966, he was Assistant Attorney General of Indiana, pleading cases before both the Indiana and Supreme Courts.
 In 1967, he was a representative and ranking member of the Judiciary Committee in the Indiana Legislature.
 He was elected to the Indiana Supreme Court in 1968 and served continuously until his retirement in December 1994.
-He was also Chairman of the Board of Directors of the Indiana Judicial Conference from 1974 to 1987, served on the Board of Managers of the Indiana Judges Association from 1975 to 1987, and became an Indiana Judicial College Graduate in 1989.
+He was also chairman of the Board of Directors of the Indiana Judicial Conference from 1974 to 1987, served on the Board of Managers of the Indiana Judges Association from 1975 to 1987, and became an Indiana Judicial College Graduate in 1989.

 In addition to his legal career, Givan served as a pilot in the U.S. United States Army Air Forces during World War II and was later a flight instructor with the Air Forces Reservists.